firmai/pandasvault/pandasvault.md

 !pip install pandasvault
 ```

 If you can identify performance improvements, or improvements in code length and styling, please open a pull request.
 This package is new, all help and criticisms are appreciated.
 I would love to hear about any additional function ideas.
-If you have a function to constribute please open an issues tab or email me at d.snow(at)nyu.edu.
+If you have a **function to contribute** please open an issues tab or email me at d.snow(at)nyu.edu.

 ### List of Functions